 Most notably, they start to ponder about your solution and how it can help them.

 The customer is aware of their problem at this stage.
-They are searching for a solution and is weighing a couple of options.
+They are searching for a solution and are weighing a couple of options.

-The prospect checks your prices, communicates with your sales team, and requests for a quote.
+The prospect checks your prices, communicates with your sales team, and requests a quote.
 They will sign up for a free trial or account to take your product for a test drive but won't sign up for an annual subscription at this point unless your sales team has left a remarkable impression.

 Now, the prospect has gone through the various product packages and is ready to make a purchase.
 They chose one that's right for their budget and the prospective customer has converted it into a paying customer.

 The remaining hurdle at this stage is to ensure that your customer continues to use your product for the long term by making sure you have incredible customer service.
 By creating a user-friendly product and great customer service you'll ultimately reduce your customer's conversion rates and drastically increase the customer lifetime with your company!

 At the bottom are prospects that end up converting into customers.